anz-bank/gop/README.md

-# sysl-mod
+# pb-mod
-modules for sysl
+modules for sysl/protobuff objects

 ## Requirements
 - Ability to easily import from and git service (github/gitlab/bitbucket)